-Taxpayers can obtain Missouri tax forms and instructions quickly and easily by visiting the Department of Revenue's website at mytax.mo.gov/rptp/portal/ home/tax-form-selector.
+Taxpayers can obtain Missouri tax forms and instructions quickly and easily by visiting the Department of Revenue's website at dor.mo.gov/forms.
+If you are unsure what form you need to complete, please utilize this link mytax.mo.gov/rptp/portal/home/tax-form-selector.